pypa/pip/docs/html/user_guide.rst

 .. _`Resolver changes 2020`:

-Changes to the pip dependency resolver in 20.2 (2020)
+Changes to the pip dependency resolver in 20.3 (2020)
 =====================================================

-pip 20.1 included an alpha version of the new resolver (hidden behind an optional ``--unstable-feature=resolver`` flag). pip 20.2 removes that flag, and includes a robust beta of the new resolver (hidden behind an optional ``--use-feature=2020-resolver`` flag) that we encourage you to test.
+pip 20.3 has a new dependency resolver, on by default. (pip 20.1 and 20.2 included pre-release versions of the new dependency resolver, hidden behind optional user flags.)
+Read below for a migration guide, how to invoke the legacy resolver, and the deprecation timeline.
+We also made a `two-minute video explanation`_ you can watch.

 We will continue to improve the pip dependency resolver in response to testers' feedback.
 Please give us feedback through the `resolver testing survey`_.

-This will help us prepare to release pip 20.3, with the new resolver on by default, in October.
+.. _`Migration guide for 2020 resolver changes`:

 Watch out for
 -------------